Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia8/Readme.md

 End of assembler dump.
 >```
 >
-> Let's run a normal run again and just stop right before our data is printed.
+> Let's just stop right before our data is printed and try to run it again.
 >
 >```
 (gdb) break *0x080484a7